growi-dev/blog_content/_drafts/What-Who-Why.md

 This blog is about writing software.
 It is about structuring and maintaining software.
 It is about software craftsmanship.
 It is about the difference between a programmer and a software engineer.

 ## Who
 My name is Björn Großewinkelmann, you can call me growi.
 I am a software engineer who works manly on enterprise applications.
+It is a at times a humbling, frustrating and far to often anger inspire

 ## Why
 learn to articulate my ideas and beliefes
 also: it*s needed
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk1NjcyNDExMiwtMTA5OTg0MzkyLC01NT
+eyJoaXN0b3J5IjpbLTEzODkxNzAwNjEsLTEwOTk4NDM5MiwtNT
-EyNTIwMjAsMTk2MzY1MzE5NCwxMjUxMTQxNDY3LDExMDE0NDUx
+UxMjUyMDIwLDE5NjM2NTMxOTQsMTI1MTE0MTQ2NywxMTAxNDQ1
-MzQsLTE2ODk1ODQ0OTcsLTE3Mzc3MTI3NTEsLTU3NDY1MzY4LD
+MTM0LC0xNjg5NTg0NDk3LC0xNzM3NzEyNzUxLC01NzQ2NTM2OC
-E5MzY3NTU0NDksLTUwMDQ3NDIzNl19
+wxOTM2NzU1NDQ5LC01MDA0NzQyMzZdfQ==
 -->